Looking for ways to organize kids’ clothes?

 Storing “hand me ups.”

 I loved getting “hand-me-ups” for my kids from friends and relatives.
-Trust me, it is worth your time to invest in some CLEAR storage bins to protect the clothing from bugs and moisture.
+Invest in some CLEAR storage bins to protect the clothing from bugs and moisture.
+Trust me.
+As a pro organizer, it is worth your time and money.

-Add a clear sheet protector to the front of each bin and slip in a piece of notebook paper as an easy label with the sizes of the clothing inside.
+Add a clear sheet protector to the front of each bin.
+Slip in a piece of notebook paper as an easy label.
+Add the sizes of the clothing inside.
 Theses labels can be easily switched out as sizes change.
 The bins can then be stored in the garage, attic, or top shelf of the closet in the kids’ rooms.

 The dot system – a brilliant way to sort your kids’ clothes!